Ghostopheles/better-algalon/README.md

 #### Watchlist Controls

-`/addtowatchlist`*: Adds a specific branch to your guild's watchlist.
+`/watchlist add`*: Adds a specific branch to your guild's watchlist.
 Specify multiple branches at once by separating them with a comma.

-`/removefromwatchlist`*: Removes a specific branch to your guild's watchlist.
+`/watchlist remove`*: Removes a specific branch to your guild's watchlist.

-`/watchlist`: Returns your guild's current watchlist.
+`/watchlist view`: Returns your guild's current watchlist.

 #### Notification Channel Controls

-`/setchannel`*: Sets the channel in which it's invoked as the notification channel for your guild.
+`/channel set`*: Sets the channel in which it's invoked as the notification channel for your guild.
 Optionally, specify a game to set the notification channel for that game.
 Defaults to Warcraft.

-`/getchannel`: Returns the current notification channel for your guild.
+`/channel get`: Returns the current notification channel for your guild.
 Optionally, specify a game to get the notification channel for that game.
 Defaults to Warcraft.

 #### User DM Updates

-`/subscribe`: Subscribes the user to DM updates for the given branches.
+`/dm subscribe`: Subscribes the user to DM updates for the given branches.
 Supports comma-delimited input.

-`/unsubscribe`: Unsubscribes the user from DM updates for the given branches.
+`/dm unsubscribe`: Unsubscribes the user from DM updates for the given branches.
 Supports comma-delimited input.

-`/subscribed`: Returns all the branches you're currently subscribed to.
+`/dm view`: Returns all the branches you're currently subscribed to.